How to drive safely in summer rain

 • Do not use cruise control.

-Find more driving advice on Motoring Research and stay safe.
+Find more driving advice elsewhere on the Motoring Research website and stay safe, whether driving in summer rain.

 Motoring Research team